 pip install Sphinx (if it isn't already installed) then:

 You can then see the documentation in the

 smrt/doc/build/html/ folder.
 Note that there are currently some issues with the Windows-Ubuntu OS.

 pytest testing framework.
 Please write tests to check your code performs as you expect it to.
 Tests for a module are stored in the same folder and given the name

 will automatically discover the tests in your file and run them.
 Running

-nosetests in the main smrt folder will run all tests in its subfolders.
-See nose for more information.
+pytest in the main smrt folder will run all tests in its subfolders.
 It's also worth looking at the tox package for testing on all supported versions of python, and the tissue package for ensuring PEP008 style compliance.

 Contributing your modules

 Commit changes to your local repository (a simple guide to git).
 Once you are satisfied your module behaves as you expect, or if you have improvements to make to existing modules, please submit a pull request to the SMRT repository.